Skip to main content

 kubectl apply -f <file_name>

-Specify <file_name> - the name of the yaml file with the manifest to create the Gateway object.
+Specify <file_name> — the name of the yaml file with the manifest for creating the Gateway object.
 For example, gateway.yaml.

-By default, without specifying an annotation, a load balancer of type Basic with redundancy is created.
+By default, if no annotation is provided, a load balancer of Basic with redundancy type is created.

-To create a balancer with a different type, use the annotation:
+To create a load balancer with a different type, use the annotation:

 loadbalancer.openstack.org/flavor-id: "<flavor_id>"

-Specify <flavor_id> - flavor ID.
-Flavor IDs correspond to load balancer types and define the number of vCPUs, RAM, and number of load balancer instances.
-For example, ac18763b-1fc5-457d-9fa7-b0d339ffb336 is the ID to create a balancer with the Advanced type with redundancy in the ru-9 pool.
-You can view the list of load balancer flavors in all pools in the table or view the list of load balancer flavors in a specific pool through the OpenStack CLI.
+Specify <flavor_id> — the flavor ID.
+Flavors correspond to load balancer types and determine the amount of vCPU, RAM, and the number of load balancer instances.
+For example, ac18763b-1fc5-457d-9fa7-b0d339ffb336 — the ID for creating an Advanced with redundancy load balancer in the ru-9 pool.
+You can view the full list of load balancer flavors in all pools in a table or view the list of load balancer flavors in a specific pool via OpenStack CLI.

-You cannot change the type for a created balancer - you must create a new balancer with the desired annotation.
+You cannot change the type of an existing load balancer; you must create a new load balancer with the required annotation.

-Create a balancer without a public IP address
+Create a load balancer without a public IP address

 By default, an unannotated balancer with a public IP address is created.

-To create a balancer without a public IP address, use the annotation:
+To create a load balancer without a public IP address, use the annotation:

 service.beta.kubernetes.io/openstack-internal-load-balancer: "true"

-You cannot replace a parameter for a created balancer - you must create a new manifest with the desired annotation.
+You cannot change this parameter for an existing load balancer; you must create a new manifest with the required annotation.

-Create a balancer with IP address from other subnets
+Create a load balancer with an IP address from other subnets

-By default, the balancer is created on the same network as the cluster nodes and a public IP address is allocated to it.
+By default, a load balancer is created in the same network as the cluster nodes, and a public IP address is assigned to it.

-You can create a balancer on any other subnet - public, private, or cross-project.
+You can create a load balancer in any other subnet — public, private, or cross-project.

 1. Specify the subnet.
-To do this, add an annotation to the Gateway object manifest:
+To do this, add the annotation to the Gateway object manifest:

 loadbalancer.openstack.org/subnet-id: "<subnet_uuid>"

-Specify <subnet_uuid> - subnet ID, can be viewed with openstack subnet list.
+Specify <subnet_uuid> — the subnet ID; you can view it using openstack subnet list.

 2. Disable automatic creation of a public IP address.
-To do this, add an annotation to the Gateway object manifest:
+To do this, add the annotation to the Gateway object manifest:

 service.beta.kubernetes.io/openstack-internal-load-balancer: "true"

-3. Specify the IP address of the balancer.
-To do this, change the manifest of the EnvoyProxy object:
+3. Specify the load balancer IP address.
+To do this, modify the EnvoyProxy object manifest:

 ---